Miles by Molly: San Jose woman running cross country to raise awareness for Challenged Athletes Foundation

 "The idea actually popped into my head by a teammate from college.
 She said that her friend was running across the country as a group and she was running a leg of it," Cuevas said.
 "I thought that was awesome, but I would want to run the whole thing."

-Cuevas plans to start in Santa Monica, CA instead of San Jose to avoid the mountains of Colorado.
+Cuevas plans to start in Santa Monica instead of San Jose to avoid the mountains of Colorado.

-Her route will cover 12 states and end in Montauk, NY.
+Her route will cover 12 states and end in Montauk, New York.
 She will literally be running coast-to-coast.

 She believes that her whole life has prepared her for this adventure she is about to begin.
 But, she says the motivation of helping CAF and making her family proud is what will help her during the challenging stages.